nazdridoy/inferoxy-hub/README.md

 #### Setup Issues
 1. **PROXY_KEY Missing**: Ensure the secret is set in your HuggingFace Space settings
+2. **PROXY_URL Missing**: Ensure the proxy server URL secret is set in your HuggingFace Space settings
-2. **Connection Errors**: Verify the HF-Inferoxy server is accessible
+3. **Connection Errors**: Verify the HF-Inferoxy server is accessible
-3. **Import Errors**: Check that all dependencies are properly installed
+4. **Import Errors**: Check that all dependencies are properly installed

 #### Chat Issues
 1. **No Response**: Check model name format and provider availability